Metanarrative: Lyotard's thesis

 In The Postmodern Condition: A Report on Knowledge (1979), Lyotard highlights the increasing skepticism of the postmodern condition toward the supposed universality ("totalizing nature") of metanarratives and their reliance on some form of "transcendent and universal truth":

 Simplifying to the extreme, I define postmodern as incredulity toward metanarratives. ...
 The narrative function is losing its functors, its great hero, its great dangers, its great voyages, its great goal.
 It is being dispersed in clouds of narrative language ...
 Where, after the metanarratives, can legitimacy reside?

 Lyotard and other poststructuralist thinkers (like Michel Foucault) view this as a broadly positive development.
 They assert that attempts to construct grand theories unduly dismiss the natural chaos and disorder of the universe, and the power of an individual event.

 Sociology.org.uk (primarily the personal blog of Chris Livesey, as sustained over perhaps 12 years, in parallel to a long career in sociology education) states that it is unclear whether Lyotard's work is describing a global condition of skepticism towards metanarratives in postmodernity, or prescribing such skepticism.
 Lyotard's critics emphasize that metanarratives continue to play a major role in the postmodern world.

 Lyotard's proposal

 Lyotard proposed that metanarratives should give way to petits récits, or more modest and "localized" narratives, which can "throw off" a grand narrative by bringing into focus a singular event.
 Borrowing from the works of Wittgenstein and his theory of the "models of discourse", Lyotard constructs his vision of a progressive politics, grounded in the cohabitation of a whole range of diverse and always locally legitimated language-games; multiple narratives coexisting.
-Lyotard drew from Wittgenstein's notion of the language-game to reveal the multiplicity of meanings found within different contexts, including the meanings impact on our understanding of truth.
+Lyotard drew from Wittgenstein's notion of the language-game to reveal the multiplicity of meanings found within different contexts, including the meanings' impact on people's understanding of truth.
 The key concepts of Lyotard's thesis include: